tinkercademy-bootcamp/chat-project-HariAakash646/exercise-6/README.md

 ## C++ Package Managers

 - Why are there so many C++ package managers?
+  * No official standard
+  * Binary builds or Source-based distribution
+  * Open source vs Proprietory
 - Which one is the best one?
+  * No sibgle best option
+  * Depends on what we wish to do and how we compile the project
 - Which are the most notable ways to manage the compilation of C++ projects?
+  * CMake, Make